paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-038-central-intelligence-agency-retirement-and-disability.md

 <a id="section-2153"></a>
 ## § 2153.
 Special rules for other employees for service abroad
-**(a) Special computation rule** Notwithstanding any provision of chapter 84 of title 5, the annuity under subchapter II of such chapter of a retired employee of the Agency who is not designated under [section 2152(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2152/a&num=0&edition=prelim) and who has served abroad as an employee of the Agency after December 31, 1986, shall be computed as provided in subsection (b) of this section.
+**(a) Special computation rule** Notwithstanding any provision of chapter 84 of title 5, the annuity under subchapter II of such chapter of a retired employee of the Agency who is not designated under [section 2152(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2152/a&num=0&edition=prelim) and who has served abroad as an employee of the Agency after December 31, 1986, shall be computed as provided in subsection (b).

 **(b) Computation**